After cooking my rice, it has a bad taste and/or smell?

 Can I use Mahatma® White Rice to make stuffed cabbage rolls?

 Yes!
 We recommend starting with cooked rice.
-Be sure to visit our recipe section for a great recipe.

 How do I cook rice at high altitude?

 Mahatma Rice products were developed for cooking at sea level.
 For higher altitudes (3,000 ft or higher) liquid amounts and cooking times need to increase.

 1. Increase amount of liquid by 2 to 2 ½ tablespoons per cup.